JereKuusela/valheim-world_edit_commands/publish/README.md

 # Changelog

+- v1.27
+	- Fixes the `object move` not refreshing structure colliders.

 - v1.26
 	- Adds a new parameter `void` to the `terrain` command (for removing the terrain).
 	- Adds smooth support to the `terrain paint` command.